 • Did you exchange rings at the wedding ceremony?

-• Ex: Yes, we did exchange rings.
+• Answer: Yes, we did exchange rings.
 We went to my favorite jewelry store in Santa Monica to pick out each other’s rings.
 I loved the princess cut so that’s what he got me.

 • Who bought the engagement rings?